 When you stop believing The Voice, when you know it isn't you, when you talk back to it (The Voice says, You are selfish and shallow, with a dry, withered heart and an elephant-skin-neck and you say, Uh-huh, right, so what else is new? or Honey, sounds like you need a couple dozen margaritas) -- you are free.
 You have access to yourself and every thing The Voice pretends to offer, but doesn't: clarity, intelligence, strength, joy, compassion, curiosity, love.
 When you stop responding to the continual comments on your thighs, your value, your very existence, then you can ask yourself if you are comfortable at this weight; if you feel healthy, energetic, awake.
 And if the answer is no, you can ask yourself what you could do about it that would fit into your day-to-day life.
 What you can live with, what you can maintain.
 What feels good, what stirs your heart.
 And you can give that answer in your own voice.

 If this article resonates with you, you can learn a whole new way to relate to food – and explore the foundation upon which you build your life and your relationships – at my next 6-day intensive retreat in Pacific Grove, CA this November 5-11, 2018.

 You’ll learn the tools of inquiry, body-sensing, meditation and the Eating Guidelines that are the basis of the journey itself.
 Rather than getting rid of your conflicted relationship with food, you will become aware of what’s standing in your way.
 You will learn to welcome what is already here, contact the part of yourself that is fresh and alive, and live the life you truly want.

-Space is open at this life-changing retreat for you.
+Space is open (but filling quickly) at this life-changing retreat.
 Join us.
 For information, call our retreat manager Judy Ross at 703-401-0871.
-Or click here: http://retreats.geneenroth.com/fall/
+Or click here: https://retreats.geneenroth.com/fall/